Nitya-Kalloli/Travel-Crafter/README.md

  ## Contributing

 Contributions are welcome!
-If you have any improvements or new features to suggest, please create a pull request.
+If you have any improvements or new features to suggest,  create a pull request.

 Enjoy playing the with the code!
-If you have any questions or issues, feel free to [open an issue](https://github.com/NikhilKalloli/TravelCrafter/issues).
+If you have any questions or issues, feel free to [open an issue](https://github.com/Nitya-Kalloli/Stayscout/issues).

 ## License 📑